-- The very first flight of the Ariane 5 launcher resulted in a big ball of fire, because the reading coming from a speedometer went off the chart.
-More precisely, the reading was to be converted from a 64-bit floating point value to 16-bit signed integer value, but was too large for the latter format.
+- The very first flight of the Ariane 5 launcher resulted in a big ball of fire, because the reading coming from an accelerometer went off the chart; the guidance system was reused from the Ariane 4 rocket, but the Ariane 5 flight profile had a much higher horizontal acceleration that the older system wasn't intended to handle.
+More precisely, the reading was to be converted from a 64-bit floating point value to 16-bit signed integer value, but was too large for the latter formatnote .
 It was arguably the most expensive bug in history.

 - Radiation monitoring instruments are prone to this sort of problem, especially those instruments used for health and safety physics.